Share this story!

 Read our guide on how to best clean sliding sash windows.

 A bay or bow window is a great way to add more space and natural light into your home.
 A bow window is a configuration of multiple windows fitted at an angle of generally 10 degrees creating a beautiful curved appearance.
 You can create a bow window with a range of styles including classic casement- and flush casement windows.
 Bay windows typically consist of 3 windows with the middle section being slightly larger than the two side sections.
 A bay is a distinctive feature of many period properties across the UK and were particularly popular during the Gothic period.
 If you’re looking to replace your bay windows, you may want to consider sliding sash windows as these are like to have been installed in the bay originally.

 Here we explain the difference between bay and bow windows.

 Tilt and Turn Windows

-In this modern day and age, most window styles are available in PVCu, metal (often aluminium) and timber.
-Generally, PVCu is your budget friendly choice whilst still offering aesthetically pleasing characteristics, aluminium offers slim sightlines making it your contemporary choice and windows in timber are typically made to replace heritage windows and can be found at the higher end of the price spectrum.
+In this modern day and age, most window styles are available in uPVC, metal (often aluminium) and timber.
+Generally, uPVC is your budget friendly choice whilst still offering aesthetically pleasing characteristics, aluminium offers slim sightlines making it your contemporary choice and windows in timber are typically made to replace heritage windows and can be found at the higher end of the price spectrum.